VirtoCommerce/vc-module-image-tools/README.md

 The thumbnail url is obtained by adding a suffix to the original image url separated by "_" symbol.

-To create a task open the Thumbnails menu and click the 'Add' button on the Tasks blade:
+In order to create a task open the Thumbnails menu and click the 'Add' button on the Tasks blade:

 ![image](https://user-images.githubusercontent.com/20122385/36429401-481d02e2-165b-11e8-8061-c0d9a6c88b31.png)

-* Name: displays the task name
+* **Name**: displays the task name
-* Path to images: assets path to the folder with images.
+* **Path to images**: assets path to the folder with images.
 Clicking the folder button will result in opening the asset search blade where you can select a folder you want to run the task .
 Each task can refer only to one folder.
-* Settings: you can select a number of options for this task
+* **Settings**: you can select a number of options for this task

-To create an option click on the 'Edit' button next to Thumbnail settings:
+In order to create an option you should click on the 'Edit' button located next to the Thumbnail settings:

 ![image](https://user-images.githubusercontent.com/20122385/36429547-a431bbfe-165b-11e8-9607-291cc511878f.png)

-* Name: display setting name
+* **Name**: display setting name
-* Thumbnail file name suffix: The suffix that will be added to the back of the original file name, separated by '_', for example for 'large' and the original file
+* **Thumbnail file name suffix**: The suffix that will be added to the back of the original file name, separated by '_', for example for 'large' and the original file

 ```
   https://virtocommercedemo1.blob.core.windows.net/catalog/1428965138000_1133723.jpg will be